 This creamy buffalo chicken dip is incredibly easy to make, highly addictive, and the perfect appetizer for your next tailgate party.

 This recipe combines rotisserie chicken, cream cheese, Bleu Cheese dressing, Frank’s hot sauce, and cheddar cheese for one incredible appetizer!

-Make this for your friends and family and they will never stop talking about it.
+Make this for your friends and family, and they will never stop talking about it.
 Just don’t be surprised when they ask you to make it again… and again… and again.
-It is THE dip.

 Fortunately for us, it’s also surprisingly easy to make.
 Especially when you use store-bought rotisserie chicken